HealthCare.gov sign-up deadline arrives as omicron surges around the country - NewsBreak

 “It's mostly good news for the administration,” said Cox.

 About 9 in 10 U.S. residents currently have health insurance through a mix of employer, public and individual plans, but 28 million people remain uninsured even with the COVID-19 pandemic in its third year.
-Most uninsured people would be eligible for taxpayer-subsidized coverage, and surveys show many are just not aware of that.People catching omicron to ‘get it over with’ worries health professionals
+Most uninsured people would be eligible for taxpayer-subsidized coverage, and surveys show many are just not aware of that.Biden deploying military medical teams in omicron response

 People who sign up by Saturday will have coverage effective Feb.
 1.